uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 making associations, Plott found very low numbers of adverse incidents and reports of harm, all of which were low-magnitude events (such as feelings of stress or frustration).
-He argued that some research topics\-- markets, committees and voting, games, processes, and decisions\-- and some research methods\-- questionnaires, computer games, etc.\-- can be said to pose no potential harm to subjects and should thus be exempted from consideration under the Common Rule.
+He argued that some research topics-- markets, committees and voting, games, processes, and decisions-- and some research methods-- questionnaires, computer games, etc.-- can be said to pose no potential harm to subjects and should thus be exempted from consideration under the Common Rule.